snydercoder/XamarinHockeyAppDemo/README.md

 # XamarinHockeyAppDemo
-Demonstrates HockeyApp integration with a Xamarin app.
+Demonstrates the following HockeyApp SDK integration features using a Xamarin.Forms app:

+* Crash Reporting
+* Custom events for user metrics
+* User Feedback

 In the iOS and Droid projects put your HockeyApp app ids in AppDelegate.cs and MainActivity.cs, respectively.